 An appeal or "redetermination" is any of the procedures that deal with the review of an unfavorable coverage determination.
 You should file an appeal if you want us to reconsider and change a decision we have made about what Part D prescription drug benefits are covered for you or what we will pay for a prescription drug.

-You can also Contact Us to get the total number of grievances, appeals, and exceptions filed with us; to question processes; or to ask about the status of a previously submitted grievance, appeal or exception.
+You can also Contact Us to get the aggregate numbers of grievances, appeals and exceptions filed with us; to question processes; or to ask about the status of a previously submitted grievance, appeal or exception.

-For an Expedited Appeal: We suggest contacting us by telephone or submitting your request by fax.
+For an Expedited Appeal: We suggest contacting us by telephone at 410-779-9932 or toll-free at 1-844-386-6762 (TTY users: 711) 8 AM to 8 PM, Monday through Friday (voice mail is available after business hours and provides instructions on the information needed and when resolution will be provided.
+Or, submit your request to us by fax at 1-844-329-0831.
 Be sure to ask for a "fast or expedited review."
 This means you are asking us to give you an answer using the expedited deadlines rather than the standard deadlines.
 You can request an expedited (fast) appeal for cases that involve prescription drug coverage determinations if you or your doctor believes that your health could be seriously harmed by waiting up to 7 days for a decision.
 If your request to expedite is granted, we must make a decision no later than 72 hours after receiving your appeal.

 For a Standard Appeal: Make your standard appeal in writing by submitting a request.
 Standard appeals must be in writing.
 Please send your appeal to us at the address or fax below.
 You can request a standard appeal for a case that involves prescription drug coverage or payment determinations.
 We must give you a decision no later than 7 days after receiving your appeal with up to 30 days to process payment for claim appeals.